AI-Driven Fraud Detection: Guarding the Digital Economy in 2025

 Understanding Fraud Detection Systems

-Traditional vs. AI Methods
+Limitations of Traditional Methods

-Benefits of AI-Driven Fraud Detection
+Advantages of AI-Driven Fraud Detection

-- Enhanced accuracy in detecting fraud.
+- Enhanced accuracy in detecting nuanced fraud patterns.

-Tools for Building AI Applications
+Cutting-Edge Tools for Building AI Applications

-Using PyTorch and HuggingFace
+Building AI-Driven Models with PyTorch and HuggingFace

 Pythonimport torch